We’ve compiled some of the amazing places across the UK which promote a positive frame of mind through outdoor learning.

 Year one and two students can go pond dipping to meet some of the creatures lurking under the water before recreating one of the creatures from natural resources.
 Children aged between seven and 11 may want to take in the site’s plants and flowers, allowing them to learn about their importance to bees.

-Lee Valley introduced a Mindfulness and Natural Art Discovery Day last year which is suitable for Key Stages 1 and 2.
+Lee Valley has a Mindfulness and Natural Art Discovery Day which is suitable for Key Stages 1 and 2.
 Using a range of outdoor experiences and natural art techniques pupils visiting the site, which stretches across London, Essex and Hertfordshire, will gain a better understanding of mindfulness and wellbeing as well as social skills.

 Working in pairs, small groups or as a whole class, children will play blindfolded games, construct mud tree faces and create kindness butterflies from natural materials.